osantiagoo02/osantiagoo02/README.md

-<h1 align="center">👋 Olá!
-Eu sou o Gregory Catapane Santiago</h1>
+<h1 align="center">👋 Hello!
+I'm Gregory Catapane Santiago</h1>

 <p align="center">
-  🎓 Estudante de Análise e Desenvolvimento de Sistemas | Focado em Análise de Dados
+  🎓 Systems Analysis and Development Student | Focused on Data Analysis
 </p>

 ## About me

-- 🎓 Graduando em Análise e Desenvolvimento de Sistemas | UNIP
+- 🎓 Undergraduate in Systems Analysis and Development | UNIP
 - 💻 My current goal is to get my first job and, in the future, become a database administrator.
 - 💭 Want to talk about technology?
 Send a message!
 - 📧 My email if you want to get in touch: catapane.santiago2002@gmail.com.

+## how to find me

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/gregorycatapane/)